schmidtseb/japanese-reader/arc42.md

 -   **Tailwind CSS:** A utility-first CSS framework used for rapid and consistent styling.
 The configuration uses CSS variables for easy theming (light/dark modes).
 -   **Vite:** A modern frontend build tool that provides a fast development experience and optimized production builds.
 -   **Google Gemini API (`@google/genai`):** The cornerstone of the application.
 Chosen for its advanced natural language understanding and its ability to return structured JSON, which is critical for parsing the analysis reliably.
--   **`localStorage`:** Chosen for its simplicity as a serverless persistence solution.
-It avoids the complexity and cost of a backend database, making the app easy to deploy as a static site.
+-   **IndexedDB:** Chosen as the primary persistence solution for its high storage capacity (much larger than `localStorage`), asynchronous API, and strong support for storing and querying structured data.
+This avoids the complexity and cost of a backend database, making the app easy to deploy as a static site.

 ### Key Architectural Decisions

 -   **Centralized State Management via React Context:** Instead of a more complex library like Redux, the application uses React's built-in Context API.
 The state is strategically divided into three contexts (`AppData`, `Settings`, `UI`) to prevent unnecessary re-renders and keep concerns separated.
 This is a good balance of power and simplicity for an app of this scale.
 -   **Service-Oriented Structure:** Logic for external interactions is isolated in the `src/services` directory.
-This includes `gemini.ts` for API calls, `srs.ts` for the learning algorithm, and `tts.ts` for the text-to-speech browser API wrapper.
-This separation makes the core components more focused and easier to test.
+This includes `gemini.ts` for API calls, `srs.ts` for the learning algorithm, `tts.ts` for the text-to-speech browser API wrapper, and **`db.ts` to manage all IndexedDB interactions.** This separation makes the core components more focused and easier to test.
 -   **Hook-based Logic Abstraction:** Complex or reusable logic is encapsulated in custom hooks. `useSentenceAnalysis` abstracts the entire flow of fetching/caching analysis. `useHotkeys` centralizes keyboard shortcut management.
 -   **Feature-Driven Code Organization:** The `src/features` directory groups components and views by major application functionality (Editor, Reader, Review).
 This makes it easy to locate and work on a specific part of the application.
 -   **Schema-Defined API Payloads:** The application defines explicit JSON schemas (`src/utils/structured-output.ts`) that are sent to the Gemini API.
 This forces the model to return data in a predictable format, making the application robust against variations in the model's text generation.